2026 FIFA U-20 Women's World Cup

-The 2026 FIFA U-20 Women's World Cup (Mistrzostwa Świata FIFA U-20 Kobiet Polska 2026) will be the 12th edition of the FIFA U-20 Women's World Cup, the biennial international women's youth football championship contested by the under-20 national teams of the member associations of FIFA.
-It will be hosted by Poland.
-It will be the second time that Poland has hosted a FIFA tournament having hosted the men's FIFA U-20 World Cup in 2019.
-It will also be the first time that Poland has hosted a FIFA women's tournament.
+The 2026 FIFA U-20 Women's World Cup (Mistrzostwa Świata FIFA U-20 Kobiet Polska 2026) was the 12th edition of the FIFA U-20 Women's World Cup, the biennial international women's youth football championship contested by the under-20 national teams of the member associations of FIFA.
+It was hosted by Poland.
+It was the second time that Poland has hosted a FIFA tournament having hosted the men's FIFA U-20 World Cup in 2019.
+It also was the first time that Poland has hosted a FIFA women's tournament.

+Spain were crowned champions, their second title in this tournament.
+North Korea were the defending champions, having won a joint-record third title in 2024, but they lost to Spain in the final.
+Colombia defeated Italy in the bronze medal match.
+It represented Colombia's first podium in the tournament.

 Host selection

 Poland were announced as the 2026 Women's U-20 World Cup hosts following the FIFA Council meeting on 17 December 2023 in Jeddah, Saudi Arabia.

-Qualified teams
+Teams

+Qualification

 A total of 24 teams qualify for the final tournament.
 In addition to Poland who qualified automatically as hosts, the other 23 teams qualify from six separate continental competitions.
 The slot allocation remains unchanged from the previous edition.